javier-camara/teaching-mod-UML-ChatGPT/README.md

 The repository contains the following folders and contents:

-* UML-ChatGPT Activity - Handout for the student activity and anonymized marks of students
+* UML-ChatGPT Formative assessment - Handout for the student activity and anonymized scores of students in UML diagram class modeling summative assessment
-* Questionnaire - Questionnaire administered to students after conducting the modeling activity and results
+* Survey - Survey administered to students after conducting the formative assessment and results